instructlab/instructlab/README.md

    ilab model train --pipeline simple
    ```

-   ⏳ This process will take a little while to complete (time can vary based on hardware and output of `ilab data generate` but on the order of 5 to 15 minutes)
+   ⏳ This process will take a little while to complete (time can vary based on hardware and output of `ilab data generate` on the order of 5 minutes to **several hours**)

    On a Mac `ilab model train` outputs a brand-new model that is saved in the `<model_name>-mlx-q` directory called `adapters.npz` (in `Numpy` compressed array format).
 For example: